-Do you need to delete a user account from your Windows 10 computer or device?
+Do you need to delete a user account from your Windows 11 or Windows 10 computer or device?
 Maybe a specific user became corrupted, or perhaps you want to block someone’s access to your PC.
-Well, whether you want to remove a Microsoft account from Windows 10 or a local one, this guide shows you six methods to delete a user account from Windows 10.
-Keep reading to find out what works best for you:
+Well, regardless of whether you want to remove a Microsoft account from Windows or a local one, this guide shows you seven methods to delete a user account.
+So keep reading to find out what works best for you:

 NOTE: The methods illustrated in this tutorial require the use of an Administrator account.
 The basic idea is to use an account with administrator permissions to remove another account.
 For a list of all the accounts on your computer (including hidden ones), check out our guide on viewing all the users in Windows.